api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 Searchers need to know the proxy address and the underlying dAPI name used by the OEV proxy.
-The dApps have full control over what proxies they use, and searchers should refer to their documentation or inspect their on-chain contracts to get an up-to-date proxy address.
+The dApps have full control over what proxies they use, and searchers should refer to their documentation or inspect the chain-state of their contracts to get an up-to-date proxy address.

 To determine the underlying beacons used by the dAPI, you can use the